-The Endowment Trustees met with HSBC on Friday 5th March 2021 to discuss the annual risk appetite questionnaire and the portfolio of investment.
+The endowment trustees met with HSBC on 17th June 2022 to discuss the annual risk appetite questionnaire and the portfolio of investment.
 The Trustees agreed with HSBC that the risk appetite remained moderate.

 The main point of discussion was the portfolio of stocks: their type and global focus.
-A subsequent closed session of those Trustees focused on HSBC's advice to change the portfolio to one that invests in stocks of organisations scoring highly in ESG (Environmental, Social and Governance Values).
+The funds continue to be invested in the Sustainable Balanced portfolio, one that invests in stocks of organisations scoring highly in ESG (Environmental, Social and Governance Values), which matches the agreed risk profile.